Becoming an HVAC Project Manager: Steps & Certification

 On a more granular level, HVAC project managers must be organized and meticulous.
 HVAC project managers are the accountable party for how money is being spent, how workers are spending their time, and each detail of project progression.

 This necessarily means that HVAC project managers need strong math and reasoning skills.
-In addition to HVAC-related measurements and calculations, HVAC program managers need to be able to predict the timeline for and cost of projects.
+In addition to HVAC-related measurements and calculations, HVAC program managers need to be able to predict project timelines and costs.

 Project managers must also be problem solvers.
 As the leader of a team of HVAC technicians, there are always questions to answer or challenges to overcome.
 A good project manager should be able to deal with these problems, help their technicians solve them, and do all this without becoming rattled or overwhelmed.
 According to the Bureau of Labor Statistics, “dealing well with risk and stress is imperative […] Project managers must be able to handle the frustration that may arise when risks and failures materialize to derail a project.”